shubhadeepb14/jmqt/examples/README.md

 -  8013 : SSL WebSocket

 ## Run the examples
-To run the examples, make sure that the requirements as mentioned in the [README.md](https://github.com/shubhadeepb14/jmqt/blob/master/README.md) are installed and configured.
-By default, we do not need Redis or MySQL to run the examples, as the example server uses SQLite Database by default.
-We also do not need any SSL certificates as the SSL is by default disabled in example server and clients.
-The clients (python client and browser application) are configured to the default ports in 'localhost' with SSL disabled.
+To run the examples, make sure that the **requirements** as mentioned in the [README.md](https://github.com/shubhadeepb14/jmqt/blob/master/README.md) of the root directory are installed and configured.
+By default, we **do not need Redis or MySQL** to run the examples, as the example server uses **SQLite** Database by default.
+We also **do not need SSL certificates** as the SSL is by default **disabled** in example server and clients.
+The server and clients (python client and web client) are configured to use the **default ports** with the host targeted to **'localhost'**.

-Before executing the following commands, please make sure you are in the 'examples' directory.
+Before executing the following commands, please make sure you are in the **'examples'** directory.

 ### Run the Server
-To run the server, execute the following command in a terminal :
+To run the server, **execute** the following command in a terminal :
 ```
 python3 sample_server.py
 ```